top of page

 National Galleries of Scotland

 It may look imposing, but this gallery makes for a short and sweet museum visit.
 I (Alex) have been twice, and both times, I used it as a filler between other, longer sightseeing appointments.
-But that isn't to say that it isn't worth a visit at all.
+But that isn't to say that you shouldn't visit at all.
 The museum has a beautiful collection, and it's well worth your time.

 Dean+Village.jpg